caleblopez96/VideoGameApi/README.md

 }
 ```

-2. Register the DbContext in `Program.cs` using dependency injection.
+3. Now, register the DbContext in `Program.cs` using dependency injection.
  - To do so, add `Microsoft.EntityFrameworkCore` to `Program.cs`
 ```csharp
 using Microsoft.EntityFrameworkCore;